CSA-RH/rosa-hcp-fast-deploy/README.md

 Please enter your choice: 4

+Option 4 Picked - Removing ROSA with HCP
 #
-# Start deleting ROSA HCP cluster , VPC, roles, etc.
+# Start deleting ROSA HCP cluster gm-2401061517, VPC, roles, etc.
-# Further details can be found in /home/gmollo/tools/cluster/svil/aws-rosa-cluster-with-hosted-control-planes/.log LOG file
+# Further details can be found in /home/gmollo/tools/cluster/svil/fast-rosa-hcp-depoly/gm-2401061517.log LOG file
 #
 Cluster deletion in progress
-INFO: To watch your cluster uninstallation logs, run 'rosa logs uninstall -c gm-2312110919 --watch' operator-roles deleted ! oidc-provider deleted !
+INFO: To watch your cluster uninstallation logs, run 'rosa logs uninstall -c gm-2401061517 --watch' ...
-Start deleting VPC vpc-0841c3b77ebad7baf waiting for the NAT-GW to die
-...
 ```
 It takes approximately 15 minutes to delete your cluster, including its VPCs, IAM roles, OIDCs, etc.<br />

+# Additional notes around resources, deployment, etc.
+ROSA with **HCP** clusters can be deployed in several flavors (e.g. Public, PrivateLink, Single-AZ, Multi-AZ), the number and type of resources created by this script will vary depending on what you choose.
+Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).

+- AWS Resource created includes:
+  - 1 VPC with cidr-block 10.0.0.0/16
+  - 1 or more Public subnets - only for ROSA public clusters
+    - Single-AZ --> cidr-block 10.0.0.0/20
+    - Multi-AZ  --> cidr-blocks 10.0.0.0/20; 10.0.16.0/20; 10.0.32.0/20
+  - 1 or more Private subnets - In the case of a PrivateLink ROSA with **HCP** cluster, it is assumed that it will be reachable through a VPN or a Direct Connect service, therefore the script does not include the creation of any Public Subnet, NGW, jump Hosts, etc..
+    - Single-AZ --> cidr-block  10.0.128.0/20
+    - Multi-AZ  --> cidr-blocks 10.0.128.0/20; 10.0.144.0/20; 10.0.160.0/20
+  - 1 NAT GW in 1 AZ
+  - 1 Internet GW in 1 AZ, to allow the egress (NAT) traffic to the Internet
+  - Enable DNS hostnames
+  - Enable DNS resolution
+- Account / Operator Roles Prefix: default $PREFIX=TestManagedHCP
+- AWS Region: the aws configure command will ask for the default $AWS_Region which will be used as the target destination during the installation process.
+- Worker nodes:
+  - Single-AZ: 2x worker nodes will be created within the same subnet<br />
+  - Multi-AZ: a minimum of 3x worker nodes will be created within the selected $AWS_REGION, **one for each AZ**.
+This number may increase based on the number of AZs actually available within a specific Region.
+For example: if you choose to deploy your ROSA HCP cluster in North Virginia (us-east-1), then the script will create a minimum of 6 worker nodes. <br />

+#### Log File
+During the implementation phase a LOG file is created in the same folder as the shell script, so you can follow all the intermediate steps.
+After a successful deployment a **cluster-admin** account is added to your cluster whose password will be recorded in the LOG file, feel free to change this to fit your security needs.
+See 'rosa create idp --help' for more information.

+> [!NOTE]
+> It is mandatory to keep this file in its original location so that the script can automatically delete the cluster when necessary.
-Please note that after the deletion process is complete the LOG file will be moved from its current location to **/tmp**.
+> Once the cluster deletion process is complete, the LOG file will be moved from its current location to **/tmp**.

 # Wrap up
-This script will make use of specific commands, options, and variables to successfully install the cluster for you in a few minutes but **feel free to make changes to suit your needs** as you may want to implement a specific cluster version, change the target $AWS_REGION, change the $PREFIX option; etc.
+This script will make use of specific commands, options, and variables to successfully install the cluster for you in a few minutes but **feel free to make changes to suit your needs**.